titanclass/yew-chart/README.md

 >
 > That all said, you probably won't be passing `SeriesData` around via props, but some other `Rc` of a model oriented data type
 > which is to be mapped to it.
 Using `ptr_eq` is still the way to go there though as you'll get performance benefits.

-> A note on dealing with time... yew-chart operates with 32 bit in mind given that it is expected to work well for all
-> WASM targets.
-As such, coercing i64 timestamps to f32 values will lose precision and round.
-When dealing with high precision,
-> we recommend that you scale the axis accordingly.
-The examples/scatter illustrates how milliseconds can be represented by taking
-> the bottom 24 bits of a timestamp.

 ### Bar Chart